Shanu28mathai/Shanu-mathai/README.md

 shanu mathai
-Operation & HR Lead | GRC & Cybersecurity Professional | UAE Golden Visa Holder +971 507848 398 | shanu17mathai@gmail.com
+Operation & HR Lead | GRC & Cybersecurity Professional | UAE

 Dynamic and results-driven professional with over 16 years of cross-functional experience in operation Management, HR administration and compliance, along with hands-on knowledge in Cybersecurity, GRC frameworks, and risk assessments.
 Proven ability to lead multi-disciplinary teams, streamline processes, manage HR functions, and support organizational security goals.
 Currently holding a UAE Golden Visa and open to both leadership roles in operations/HR and entry to mid-level positions in Cybersecurity or GRC